dbrownidau/constitution/WIP-Constitution.md

 ---------------------------------
 13.1.
 An extraordinary general meeting can be called by the result of a vote.

 13.2.
-The quroum shall be the same as in provision 11.2.
+The quorum shall be the same as in provision 11.2.

 13.3.
 The association shall give notice of the meeting as in provision 11.3.